skrabe/OmegleAI/README.md

  - openai,
  - ttkthemes,
  as well as many others...
- This project relies on [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) usage which is needed to make this program run.
+ \nThis project relies on [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) usage which is needed to make this program run.
  It also uses [Chromium - WebDriver for Chrome.](https://chromedriver.chromium.org/downloads)

 # Explaining the project